-In March 2004, Guy F. Riekeman, D.C. was installed as President of Life University, and he currently remains President today.
-Dr. Riekeman, former Chancellor of Palmer Chiropractic University, played a key role in restoring Life University’s credibility as an institution of higher learning.
+In March 2004, Guy F. Riekeman, D.C., was installed as President of Life University, a role in which he served for more than 13 years through May 2017 when he was appointed University Chancellor.
+Dr. Riekeman, former Chancellor of Palmer Chiropractic University, played a key role in restoring Life University’s credibility as an institution of higher learning while serving as president.
 Within months of his appointment, he raised millions of dollars for capital expenditures and operating costs.
 Dr. Riekeman also led the University through reaffirmation of accreditation by SACS and CCE.
 Enrollment began growing again in 2004 and has been increasing consistently ever since.
 By 2008, Life University once again housed the largest single campus chiropractic college in the world, a distinction it holds to this day.

-Under the direction of current President Dr. Guy Riekeman, LIFE has undergone transformational innovation that has set a standard of world-class excellence in the physical campus, curriculum design, academic programs and national policy.
-Dr. Riekeman has established “Life U” as a premiere university with an international reputation for service and as a thought leader in the healthcare industry.
+While under the direction of Dr. Riekeman, LIFE underwent transformational innovation that set a standard of world-class excellence in the physical campus, curriculum design, academic programs and national policy.
+Dr. Riekeman established “Life U” as a premiere university with an international reputation for service and as a thought leader in the healthcare industry.

 LIFE is appropriately tagged as the “not-so-little” university that is changing the world.